Selective TrkA Inhibitor VMD-928 to Treat TrkA Overexpression Driven Solid Tumors or Lymphoma

 Additionally, patients must not be candidates for or have exhausted regimens known to provide clinical benefit, including hematopoietic stem cell transplantation in lymphoma patients if they are deemed transplant eligible.

-• - ECOG score of 0 or 1.
+• - Eastern Cooperative Oncology Group (ECOG) Performance Status: 0 or 1.

 • - Able to swallow and retain oral medication.